Chris Harrington (Home and Away): Helping Spencer

 One of Chris' recurrent roles has been to help his brother Spencer through his many personal problems.
 But there is also much confrontation between the two as Spencer feels that Chris is interfering in his life.
 One such episodic block featured Chris trying to be an advisor in Spencer's relationship issues with Maddy, but ends up causing more trouble.
-Spencer suffers from Bipolar disorder and take medication to control the symptoms.
+Spencer has Bipolar disorder and take medication to control the symptoms.
 Spencer later begins a relationship with Sasha and decides to stop taking his medication in order to regain control.
 Chris is "understandably alarmed" by Spencer's actions and questions him.
 Morley said that his character is annoyed with Chris and orders him to stop interfering.
 He added that "Chris knows how bad Spencer can become" with his bipolar disorder.
 But Chris tries to mask his concerns because of "family pride".
 Indi is Sasha's sister so is also drawn into the storyline over her fears for Sasha's wellbeing while with Spencer.
 Morley explained that Chris is in an "awkward position" because he wants to remain loyal to his brother but also offer reassurance to his girlfriend too.

 Spencer's behaviour becomes more erratic and Chris tries to intervene.
 Morely said (in a TV Week interview) that "he takes what Chris says as an attack and his brother trying to control his life."
 Spencer then punches Chris, he becomes angry and just wants to take it out on Chris.
 Morely described it as a "heart-breaking situation" of someone turning on their own brother.
 But his anger causes him to pass out and Chris is left fearing for his younger brother's life.
 Chris becomes even more concerned when Spencer joins a cult at "Sanctuary Lodge" to help him control his disorder.
 Chris decides to attempt to help his brother again.
 Chris does not want Spencer to be brainwashed and visits him at the lodge.
 But Chris is rude to the cult leader, Morley said that Spencer is ashamed of Chris and he again turns violent towards his sibling.

 Chris and Spencer learn that their father has been badly injured in a car accident.
 Ruffo described it as "not the greatest news, he is his brother so they deal with it together and have decisions to make, it is going to be tough for them."
 Spencer decides to go visit his father following the accident.
 But Spencer decides to leave Summer Bay after re-evaluating his life, following Morley being written out of Home and Away, leaving Chris without any on-screen family.